MatthewGerber/rlai/docs/case_studies/mountain_car_continuous.md

 * `--random-seed 12345`:  For reproducibility.

 ### Agent
-* `--agent rlai.agents.mdp.ParameterizedMdpAgent`:  Standard parameterized MDP agent.
+* `--agent rlai.core.agents.ParameterizedMdpAgent`:  Standard parameterized MDP agent.
 * `--gamma 0.99`:  Slight discount, since episodes can be long and credit should not be passed all the way back to the start of the episode.

 ### Environment
-* `--environment rlai.environments.openai_gym.Gym`:  Environment class.
+* `--environment rlai.core.environments.openai_gym.Gym`:  Environment class.
 * `--gym-id MountainCarContinuous-v0`:  OpenAI Gym environment identifier.
 * `--render-every-nth-episode 50`:  Render a video every 50 episodes.
 * `--video-directory ~/Desktop/mountaincar_continuous_videos`:  Where to store rendered videos.